-The University provides several means by which students may accelerate their studies; these are discussed below.
+The University provides several means by which students may accelerate their studies; these are discussed below and on the Academic Advising website located at www.csuci.edu/academics/advising.
 Each of the following options may be subject to restrictions and regulations within individual academic programs.
-Therefore, students interested in any of these options should consult with the coordinator of the concerned program.
+Therefore, students interested in any of these options should consult with the coordinator of the program concerned.